metaplex-foundation/developer-hub/src/pages/umi/web3js-differences-and-adapters.md

 ## Instructions

-When creating instructions, the main difference is that with Umi, you need to create a Umi instance first (like the `Keyapair`) and using the `getInstructions()` you receive an array of instructions rather than a single one.
+When creating instructions, the key difference with Umi is that you must first create an Umi instance (as with `Keypairs`).
+Additionally, `getInstructions()` returns an array of instructions instead of a single one.

+For most use cases, handling individual instructions isn't necessary anyway, as this can be simplified using other helpers and transaction builders.

 ### Umi
 ```ts